Have you found yourself in a season that seems to clash with the current one? Discover how embracing two things at the same time is possible.

 My Thanksgiving Plan Gone Awry

 Yes, it could have waited.
 Without a doubt, my family could have cared less what my house looked like; they only wanted to be together.
-But no, that is not how we seem to roll around here.
+But no, that is not how we seem to operate around here.

 A Glimmer of Hope

-On Monday, I was thrilled to see the men were finishing up the central part of the painting, which meant I could get in there and start working.
-I put on my superwoman cape and went to town to clean alongside my husband.
-We kicked it into overdrive, moving all the furniture and things back in their place and wiping up the mess.
+On Monday, I was thrilled to see the workers were finishing up the central part of the painting.
+This meant I could finally get in there and start my work.
+I put on my “superwoman” cape and cleaned alongside my husband.
+We kicked it into overdrive, moving all the furniture and tidying up the mess.
+After all, doesn’t everybody clean before the professional cleaners come?

 A Habit of Embracing Gratitude